dhruvbalwada/submesoscale_subduction_GRL/README.md

 - Basic descriptive plots; mean flows, EKE etc.
 - Tracer budget analysis - how much tracer changes in a control, and what processes (advection or diffusion) at the boundaries influence this.
 - Spectral analysis - we calculate energy spectra, and flux cross spectra using the https://github.com/xgcm/xrft package.

+*The 3D figures were made using paraview, and scripts are not provided here*.